 I’m Robin Hardman, owner of Robin Hardman Communications, and I help companies of all sizes win recognition as great places to work by helping them put together the best possible “best place to work” submissions—from Working Mother to Fortune to all the smaller ones in between.
 When I’m not doing that, I’m helping companies communicate to their employees with compelling and easy-to-read benefits, human resource, diversity & inclusion and general-topic employee communications.
 Here’s how I do what I do:

 I really know how to write.

-I know a tremendous amount about work-life, benefits, and other human resource, employee engagement and diversity-related topics.
+I know a tremendous amount about work-life, diversity, flexwork, benefits, and other human resource, employee engagement and “great workplace” topics.

 That’s because my first real job (after a stint as a news photographer, which also taught me a lot of useful skills) was working at a place called Work/Family Directions.
 Work/Family Directions (now WFD) was the company formed to help IBM develop the very first nationwide corporate child care resource and referral service.
 I quite literally sat at the table (at lunch each day) with the people who were inventing the field of work-life.
 I went on to build the department that created work-life related communications for employees of dozens of national and global corporations.
-Seven years later, I left to join Families and Work Institute, the research firm that corporate leaders and academics alike look to for solid, accurate data about…well, families and work.
+Seven years later, I left to join Families and Work Institute, the research firm that corporate leaders and academics alike look to for solid, accurate data about the changing workplace.

 But that’s not all.

 Because I’m an excellent writer, I’m often asked to go beyond my chosen content area to write any number of other things my clients need.
 For example:

 - I’ve written articles for employee newsletters on topics as far-ranging as the development of a new product or the proceedings at a high-level meeting.